umd-cmsc330/fall2022/project1b/README.md

 ## Game Logic

-We have provided you with the game logic.
 We call `read_ships_file` to create a `GameBoard` for each player; then, we call `read_attacks_file` to get an Array of `Position` objects which represent the attack strategy of each player.
 If no attack strategy file is provided, the game controller generates 35 random attack positions and uses them instead.
 Each player's `GameBoard`'s `attack_pos` method is called alternately with the other player's attacks (i.e., the `Position` objects), one player's attack, then the other's.
 The game ends on one of these two cases:

 1. All of the ships of a player are sunk (as determined by the `GameBoard`'s `all_sunk?` method)
    * The winner is that player's opponent.